Cowboy Candy Recipe – Simple Candied Jalapenos

 This cowboy candy recipe will change the way you use your fresh jalapenos from the garden.
 Candied jalapenos are the perfect sweet sandwich topper, or a tasty snack for true Pepper Geeks!

 There are so many ways to use jalapeños.
-We love pickling, making poppers and using them in guacamole.
+We love pickling, making poppers and using them in spicy guacamole.
 However, there is something special about this candied jalapeño recipe that keeps us making them again and again.

 Video Recipe: